-Daemen is a student-centered College with dedicated, highly qualified faculty who value personalized teaching and intellectual excellence.
-The college prepares students for successful careers by offering rigorous academic programs that develop the liberal arts-based skills necessary for lifelong learning and intellectual growth.
+Daemen is a student-centered University with dedicated, highly qualified faculty who value personalized teaching and intellectual excellence.
+The university prepares students for successful careers by offering rigorous academic programs that develop the liberal arts-based skills necessary for lifelong learning and intellectual growth.

-Daemen is a private, non-sectarian, co-educational comprehensive college.
+Daemen is a private, non-sectarian, co-educational comprehensive university.
 It was founded in 1947 as Rosary Hill College by the Sisters of St. Francis of Penance and Christian Charity.
-In 1976, the College became independent and non-sectarian as it changed its name to Daemen College.
+In 1976, the University became independent and non-sectarian.

 “Reaching the achievements on my list has proved to me that Daemen makes things happen.
 No goal, no dream, is too far out of reach.
 There are endless amounts of opportunities at your feet; all you have to do is pick them up.” – Emily Buzzard, Social Work BASW/MSW

-Daemen College fosters an academic atmosphere that leads to open inquiry and debate.
+Daemen University fosters an academic atmosphere that leads to open inquiry and debate.
 Its distinctive Core Curriculum and high-quality majors enable students to push themselves further as they engage in high-level learning.